 Our choices for guardianship really boiled down to four options:

-A couple without children at home in their mid fifties.
+Option A: A couple without children at home in their mid fifties.
 They strongly share our values and are closely tied to our extended family.

-A couple in their forties with three children at home, all older than our children.
+Option B: A couple in their forties with three children at home, all older than our children.
 They share our values pretty well and have some ties to our extended family, but they live far away from both sets of grandparents.

-A couple in their forties with three children at home, all older than our children.
+Option C: A couple in their forties with three children at home, all older than our children.
 They weakly share our values, but have very close ties to our extended family.

-A couple close to our age that’s unable to have children.
+Option D: A couple close to our age that’s unable to have children.
 They very strongly share our values and probably fill me with the most confidence to raise our children well, but there is virtually no tie at all to our extended family.

-A single female younger than us with values that perfectly match what we want and close ties to family.
+Option E: A single female younger than us with values that perfectly match what we want and close ties to family.
 However, her income level is extremely low and her future and life path would be greatly altered by the burden of children.
 Likely, Option E will grow in likelihood as time goes by and she figures out where her life is going.

 So, each option has some strengths and some weaknesses.